korakoss/minicompiler/DEVNOTES.md

 ### Structs
 - just make normal struct stuff (I guess with int and bool -- and struct -- fields)
+    - this makes variables have different sizes and thus forces us to start counting and using it in stackspace alloc

 ### The Option<T> push
 - add _None_ type